 Honestly, the thresholds are high enough to run your website.
 In our case, with the sticker store, the build minutes are the most important.
 Every time somebody buys a sticker, our inventory gets updated, and this triggers a new build.
 The build minutes are currently the only threshold we face.
 You can purchase extra build minutes for $ 7 and gives you 500 minutes on top of the 300 minutes you get in the free tier.

-The builds itself are very fast and allow you your site before you put it public.
+The builds itself are very fast and allow you test out your site before you put it public.

 Check out their pricing plans: Netlify Pricing Plans.